This article lists all the major relationship problems which have been proven to negatively impact relationships.

 #8.
 Negative Outlook: You Get What You Think Of

-Negative outlook happens when the relationship has become so bad that we filter everything that happens through negative lenses.
+A negative outlook happens when the relationship has become so bad that we filter everything that happens through negative lenses.

 Couples who are badly entrenched in their negative outlook see everything that happens through negative lenses.